Jay Kay: TV appearances

 Kay appeared in an episode of the BBC series The Naked Chef with chef Jamie Oliver, and he performed on the series Strictly Come Dancing singing "Canned Heat".

 He has made many other TV guest appearances as either a singer, interviewee, or both, including on The Word, The Girlie Show, The Tonight Show with Jay Leno, Friday Night with Jonathan Ross, Rove, and many others.

 Kay has appeared on four episodes of the BBC car show Top Gear.
 In series 1, episode 2, he set a lap time of 1:48.1 for the show's "Star in a Reasonably Priced Car" using the Suzuki Liana, holding the fastest lap time for all of the first series and most of the second series.
 In series 3, episode 4, Kay drove his Lamborghini Miura with Richard Hammond as a passenger.
 His third appearance was in series 11, episode 6, where his lap time of 1:45.81 using the Chevrolet Lacetti beat the top time held by Simon Cowell by one-tenth of a second; this car's record remained unbeaten throughout the entire series' run despite there being 58 drivers in total for the Chevrolet Lacetti, with AC/DC's Brian Johnson coming in second place for this car with 1:45.85.
 Kay won Top Gear's "John Sergeant Award" for the best dance after learning that his time on the Top Gear test track was the fastest lap time in 2008.
 On 24 May 2004, Kay appeared on Season 5, Episode 9 of Channel 5 series Fifth Gear.
 He gave the presenters a tour around his property whilst showing off his collection of cars.

+In 1996, Kay appeared in a series of commercials airing in Japan for Sony's MiniDisc music format.

+Hyperzoom

+In 2025, Kay released a fashion brand called "Hyperzoom".
+He was inspired by 1970s’ style track suits and the film 2001 A Space Odyssey.